Intersection cohomology of the moduli space of Higgs bundles on a genus 2 curve: Local structure of the moduli space

 Let $A^i$ denote the sheaf of $\cinfty$ $i-$forms on $C$.
 For a polystable Higgs pair $(V,\Phi)$ consider the complex

 with differential $D''=\bar{\partial}+[\phi,-]$.
 Splitting in $(p,q)$-forms, the cohomology of this complex is equal to the hypercohomology of the double complex

-This means that the cohomology groups $T^i$ of $(1)$ fit the long exact sequence (2)
+This means that the cohomology groups $T^i$ of \eqref{diag} fit the long exact sequence

-\begin{oss} Observe also that, by deformation theory for Higgs bundles, the $T^i$'s parametrize extensions of Higgs bundles i.e. $T^i=Ext^i_H(V,V)$ in the category of Higgs sheaves.\\ In analogy with what said above, in the trivial determinant case we have to consider traceless extensions $Ext^i_H(V,V)^0$. \end{oss}
+\begin{oss} Observe also that, by deformation theory for Higgs bundles, the $T^i$'s parametrize extensions of Higgs bundles, i.e. $T^i=\mathrm{Ext}^i_H(V,V)$ in the category of Higgs sheaves.\footnote{ Since we are considering extensions in the category of Higgs sheaves, it would be more natural to denote them by $\mathrm{Ext}^i((V,\Phi),(V,\Phi))$.
+However, since there is no ambiguity on the Higgs fields involved, in order to lighten the notation we decided just to use the pedex $H$ to distinguish extensions as Higgs bundles from those as vector bundles.}\\ In the trivial determinant case one has to consider traceless extensions $\mathrm{Ext}^i_H(V,V)^0$. \end{oss}